-The draft Nitrogen Fertilizer Rule is based on the Minnesota Nitrogen Fertilizer Management Plan (NFMP).
+The Groundwater Protection Rule is based on the Minnesota Nitrogen Fertilizer Management Plan (NFMP).
 The NFMP outlines the state strategy for preventing contamination and responding to elevated nitrate from fertilizer in groundwater.
-The Rule sets out the procedures by which the Minnesota Department of Agriculture may regulate the use of nitrogen fertilizer in vulnerable groundwater areas to prevent contamination from occurring and to respond to areas that have high nitrate concentrations.
+The rule sets out the procedures by which the Minnesota Department of Agriculture may regulate the use of nitrogen fertilizer in vulnerable groundwater areas to prevent contamination from occurring and to respond to areas that have high nitrate concentrations.

 There is an extensive body of research documenting that nitrate from nitrogen fertilizer can leach below the root zone and migrate to groundwater.
-While contributions from soil organic matter, manure applications and legume crops do occur, fertilizer inputs are recognized as the most important in terms of management options.
-View Fertilizer as Source of Nitrate in Groundwater for more information and a listing of relevant research articles and reports.
+While contributions from soil organic matter, manure applications, and legume crops do occur, fertilizer inputs are recognized as the most important in terms of management options.
+Fertilizer as Source of Nitrate in Groundwater contains more information and a listing of relevant research articles and reports.

 There are two parts to the rule.
 Each part contains separate provisions.
 Depending on where you farm, you may be subject to one part of the rule, both parts, or neither part.

-Part 1: You are subject to Part 1 of the rule if you farm in a vulnerable groundwater area.
-This means you cannot apply nitrogen fertilizer in the fall and on frozen soils.
+Part 1: You are subject to Part 1 of the rule if you farm in a vulnerable groundwater area or in a Drinking Water Supply Management Area (DWSMA) that has 5.4 mg/L or higher of nitrate.
+This means you cannot apply nitrogen fertilizer in the fall and on frozen soils in those areas.

-Part 2: You are subject to Part 2 of the rule if your township or Drinking Water Supply Management Area (DWSMA) has groundwater with nitrate concentrations that are higher than health risk limits.
+Part 2: You are subject to Part 2 of the rule if you farm land in a DWSMA with elevated groundwater nitrate concentrations.
 These areas will be designated a mitigation level 1, 2, 3 or 4.

 Mitigation is the action of reducing the severity of a problem.
-In addressing the problem of nitrate contamination, mitigation levels will be based on nitrate data collected from a groundwater monitoring network.
+In addressing the problem of nitrate contamination, mitigation levels will be based on nitrate data collected from public wells.

 Mitigation Levels 1 and 2:

-The initial designation of mitigation levels is based on nitrate concentrations that are near to or exceed the health risk limits of 10 milligrams per liter.
-Nitrate data from public and private wells will be used to prioritize areas of greatest concern and to determine if mitigation is necessary.
-All areas identified with elevated nitrate contamination will begin in a mitigation level 1 or 2.
+The initial designation of mitigation levels for a DWSMA is based on nitrate concentrations that are 5.4 mg/L nitrate-nitrogen or higher.
+Nitrate data from public wells will be used to prioritize areas of greatest concern and to determine if mitigation is necessary.
+All areas identified with elevated nitrate contamination will begin in a voluntary mitigation level 1 or 2.

-Level 1 Mitigation designations may be reevaluated every ten years.
-Level 2 Mitigation designations will be reevaluated after no fewer than three growing seasons, using nitrate concentration data collected from private and public wells and surveying the effectiveness of nitrogen fertilizer best management practices (BMPs).
-If nitrogen fertilizer BMPs are being used on 80% of cropland in the designated area (township or drinking water supply management area), it is unlikely the area will move up to a regulatory mitigation level.
+Level 2 Mitigation designations (DWSMAs that have reached or exceeded 8 mg/L nitrate-nitrogen at any point over the past ten years) will be reevaluated after no fewer than three growing seasons, using nitrate concentration data collected from public wells and surveying the effectiveness of nitrogen fertilizer best management practices (BMPs).

 Mitigation Levels 3 and 4 (regulatory):

-If the nitrogen fertilizer best management practices (BMPs) are implemented on more than 80% of the cropland in your area, regulations will not be required.
-If 80% or less of cropland in a township or drinking water supply management area (DWSMA) is not following the BMPs, then all of the township or DWSMA can move to a regulatory level.
+If the nitrogen fertilizer best management practices (BMPs) are implemented on more than 80% of the cropland in your area, and residual soil nitrate levels do not increase, or nitrate levels in the public water supply do not increase, then regulations will not be required.
+Otherwise the Drinking Water Supply Management Area (DWSMA) can move to a regulatory level.

-Non-compliance with the Nitrogen Fertilizer Rule will generally first be addressed by providing compliance assistance to the landowner.
+Non-compliance with the Groundwater Protection Rule will generally first be addressed by providing compliance assistance to the landowner.
 Except for cases that involve human endangerment, the general progression of penalties involves 1) education, 2) compliance assistance, and 3) enforcement.

-Penalties would be issued only to those in violation of the fall/winter nitrogen fertilizer application restriction and to those who violate a Commissioner’s order for mitigation levels 3 and 4.
+The only parties possibly subject to penalties would be those in violation of the fall/winter nitrogen fertilizer application restriction and those who violate a Commissioner’s order for mitigation Level 3 and Level 4.
 If a regulated party disagrees with a proposed penalty, the party will have the opportunity to challenge it.

 Fertilizer Technical Unit Supervisor